Hedwyn/python-canviewer/README.md

 * **TX**: Whenever a JSON file for TX message is edited manually, the new values will be sent automatically to the CAN bus.

 > [!WARNING]
 > Modifications on JSON files are monitored using inotify.
-Any message received on the bus that's not sent by this command itself will be considered RX and filtered out from inotify monitoring, so modfying them manually will not trigger a message send.
+Any message received on the bus that's not sent by this command itself will be considered RX and filtered out from inotify monitoring, so modifying them manually will not trigger a message send.

 ```shell
 Usage: canviewer-jsonify [OPTIONS] DATABASE